dmalhotra/CSBQ/README.md

 Demo codes for learning to use the library are provided in `tutorial/`.
 Precomputed quadrature tables for Laplace and Stokes kernels and some geometry files are provided in `data/`.
 Test codes used to generate the results in the paper are provided in `test/`, along with SLURM scripts in `scripts/`.

+### Citing this work

+If you find this code useful in your research, please cite our preprint, "Efficient Convergent Boundary Integral Methods for Slender Bodies," Dhairya Malhotra and Alex Barnett, arXiv:#### (2023).